 Flexibility of Usage

-In general, a private loan can offer flexibility with the funds used; for example, this funding can be used as one of the undergraduate student loan options or one of the graduate student loan options: for tuition, books and supplies, and/or housing expenses.
+In general, a private loan can offer flexibility with how the funds are used.
+For example, this funding can be used as one of the undergraduate student loan options or one of the graduate student loan options: for tuition, books and supplies, and/or housing expenses.

 Cons of Signature Student Loans

-Unlike a federal student loan, private lenders of student signature loans don’t rely upon information found in a FAFSA.
-Instead, a student interested in receiving private funding would fill out an application with the lender of interest.
-In other words, the student must qualify for the loan.
+Unlike a federal student loan, private lenders of student signature loans don’t rely upon information found in the FAFSA.
+Instead, a student interested in receiving private funding would fill out an application with the lender and must qualify for the loan.

 Qualifying for a Sig Student Loan